 Likely fertile: Sperm count will probably be within normal limits because remaining testicle will grow larger (compensatory hy[pertrophy) and thus produce more sperm than if it were 1 of a pair, but count may be slightly reduced.
 Semen volume is unaffected and normal because >95% is produced by the seminal vesicles, prostate and cowper's glands.
 Sperm is no > 5% of ejaculate. ...Read more

-Is it normal to have 1"x1/2" left testicle? twice as small as the right. what could be the cause of this? could this cause low sperm count?
+Is it normal to have 1"x1/2" left testicle?
+Twice as small as the right.
+What could be the cause of this?
+Could this cause low sperm count?

 No, not normal: Average testicle size after puberty is ~2" long, 0.8" width, and 1.2" height (5 x 2 x 3 cm).
 Causes of a small (atrophic) testicle include: 1) painful conditions like torsion, infection, and severe trauma, and 2) painless conditions like the presence of a varicocele, abnormal development, genetic anomaly, prior surgery affecting blood flow, steroids, etc. Depending on cause, could affect fertility. ...Read more

-My husband has a cyst in his right testicle his sperm count is 0 does that mean he wont have children?
+My husband has a cyst in his right testicle his sperm count is 0 does that mean he won't have children?

 Azoospermia: Azoospermia is defined as the complete lack of sperm in the ejaculate.
 It occurs in 5% of infertile men.
-If this is the case, then one or both of two conditions may be present (“causes”): There is a problem with sperm production or there is a blockage such that sperm production, although normal, cannot reach the ejaculate.
-If truly no Sperm, than he cannot have children.
+If this is the case, then one or both of two conditions may be present (causes): There is a problem with sperm production or there is a blockage such that sperm production, although normal, cannot reach the ejaculate.
+If truly no Sperm, then he cannot have children.
 Get eval with fertility dr ...Read more

 Get a Semen Analysis: You can't tell by looking at your testicles.
 Semen analysis is best done through a fertility clinic or urology office rather than a general medical testing lab.
 Home sperm tests are not very useful.
 If you're not trying to conceive assume you're fertile; if you and your partner are trying to conceive you should both see a fertility specialist (rei) for testing and individualized treatment. ...Read more